Bvngee/bvngee.com/src/content/blog/non-native-docker-images-binfmt-qemu.md

 qemu-arm-static to binfmt_misc, it's immediately loaded by the kernel using the valid path from within the installer container, and the given file descriptor for it persists after the container exits.
-It doesn't persist on reboot though, which is why the best solution I could find online [solution](https://github.com/multiarch/qemu-user-static/issues/160#issuecomment-1010179295) is literally to rerun the installer on every boot with a systemd service!
+It doesn't persist on reboot though, which is why the best [solution](https://github.com/multiarch/qemu-user-static/issues/160#issuecomment-1010179295) I could find online is literally to rerun the installer on every boot with a systemd service!

 # Docker Build